SANSA-Stack/SANSA-Stack/sansa-ml-spark/src/main/scala/net/sansa_stack/ml/spark/outliers/anomalydetection/readme.md

 2. ApproxSimilarityJoin with CountvectorizerModel:- Spark inbuilt function ApproxSimilarityJoin is used with CountvectorizerModel to find similarity between subjects.
 CountvectorizerModel helps in creating the features from the data.
 It Scans data twice-one for building model and another for transformation.
-It also needs extra space equal to number of unique features .ApproxSimilarityJoin with CountvectorizerModel performs better than crossJoin on a big dataset (16.6 GB).
+It also needs extra space equal to the number of unique features .ApproxSimilarityJoin with CountvectorizerModel performs better than crossJoin on a big dataset (16.6 GB).

-3. ApproxSimilarityJoin with HashigTF:- ApproxSimilarityJoin with HashigTF is another way to calculate similarity between the subjects.
+3. ApproxSimilarityJoin with HashigTF:- ApproxSimilarityJoin with HashigTF is another way to calculate the similarity between the subjects.
 HashigTF also helps in creating the features from the data.
 It scans the data only once and does not require any additional storage.
 ApproxSimilarityJoin with HashigTF performs better than the technique mentioned above on big dataset(tested on 16.6 GB dataset).

-  **#Command to run the application

-  Framework and Tools used:-
+ **Framework and Tools used:-**
    * Spark framework
    * Scala programming language
-   * Hadoop file system(HDFS) for stroing the data
+   * Hadoop file system(HDFS) for storing the data
    * Maven

   # **Command to run the application**: